blitz-research/libsgd/README.md

 After install output files should end up in cmake-build-windows-release/LIBSGD_INSTALL dir.

-## CMake build instuctions for 64bit Linux.
+## CMake build instuctions for 64bit Linux (tested on Manjaro KDE)

-* You will need at least cmake, ninja and python3.
+* You will need at least git, cmake, python3, g++, binutils etc. You may also need to install dev packages for things like x11, openssl and so on.

 * Clone this repository, CD to checkout dir and...

-* Configure: ``cmake -S . -B cmake-build-linux-release -DCMAKE_BUILD_TYPE=Release -G Ninja``
+* Configure: ``cmake -S . -B cmake-build-linux-release -DCMAKE_BUILD_TYPE=Release``

 * Build: ``cmake --build cmake-build-linux-release``